Thanksgiving Blissful Yoga Retreat, Nov. 2018

 With Doron Hanoch

-Discover the true source of happiness during this Thanksgiving Yoga Retreat.
+Join us in finding abundant gratitude during this Thanksgiving Yoga Retreat.
+Reconnect with yourself, your practice, and with nature in order to find deeper gratitude and consequently live more fully.
 Step away from your mind with lots of yoga practice, chanting, meditation, and workshops.
 Enjoy the Mayan culture, the gorgeous Lake Atitlan, delicious organic local food, our stunning, brand new yoga shala, and a safe place to just be.
 This is an ashtanga vinyasa retreat, mixed with bhakti, for all levels.

 Tzununa – Lake Atitlan – Guatemala